Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Methods

-\end{widetext} The matrix $D_{k k'}$ here is a discrete version of the differential operator $\partial^2/\partial k^2$ \footnote{When discretising the second order differential operator $\partial^2/\partial k^2$, we use forward differences for the outer derivative and backward differences for the inner derivative.}.
-At each iteration, the MRL term in \eqref{eqn:regMRL_iteration} pushes $P(k)$ towards a direction which improves the overall fit to data, while the regularisation term led by $\kappa$ acts to `diffuse' the sharp fluctuations present in the spectrum.
-Therefore, $\kappa$ here acts as a regularisation parameter; the larger the $\kappa$, the smoother the reconstruction.
-Note that we retrieve the usual MRL when $\kappa=0$.
+The matrix, $D$, is a discrete analogue of the differential operator $\partial/\partial k$ \footnote{When discretising the second order differential operator $\partial^2/\partial k^2$ to obtain $D^2$, we use forward differences for the inner derivative and backward differences for the outer derivative.}.
+At each iteration, the MRL term in \eqref{eqn:regMRL_iteration} pushes $P(k)$ towards a direction which improves the overall fit to data, while the regularization term led by $\kappa$ acts to `diffuse' the sharp fluctuations present in the spectrum.
+Therefore, $\kappa$ here acts as a regularization parameter: the larger the $\kappa$, the smoother the reconstruction.
+We retrieve the usual MRL when $\kappa=0$.
+Note that we have used a multiplicative update (with an extra factor of $P^{(i)}_k$) for the diffusion term in \eqref{eqn:regMRL_iteration} to be consistent with RL iterations.

-We note that, while we are the first to include this regularisation term within the MRL iterations, this method of regularisation itself is far from new.
-Diffusion-based techniques have been used in various fields as a mean to regularise ill-posed inverse problems.
+We note that, while we are the first to include this regularization term within the MRL iterations, this method of regularization itself is far from new.
+Diffusion-based techniques have been used in various fields as a means to regularize ill-posed inverse problems.
 The term $\sum_{k'}D_{kk'}P_{k'}$ may also appear in gradient descent updates of an optimisation problem if the loss function contains a $L_2$ roughness penalty of the derivative $P'(k)$. \footnote{The penalty term is proportional to $\int dk |P'(k)|^2$.
-After discretisation, this is equivalent to a Tikhonov regularisation of $\| \Gamma \mathbf{P} \|^2$ with $\Gamma$ being the discrete version of the differential operator $\partial/\partial k$.}
+After discretisation, this is equivalent to a Tikhonov regularization of $\| \Gamma \mathbf{P} \|^2$ with $\Gamma$ being the discrete version of the differential operator $\partial/\partial k$.} In fact, similar regularization techniques for the RL (not MRL) algorithm have been studied in \cite{Katsaggelos1991AAlgorithm,Conchello1996FastMicroscopy} for image analysis applications.

-For a visual understanding of the reconstruction methods studied in this work, we tested the algorithms on a two-dimensional image deconvolution task.
-The corresponding inverse problem is $g(i) = \sum_j p(i,j) f(j)$ (cf. \eqref{eqn:Cl_equals_Glk_Pk}), where the original image $f(i)$ is convolved with a kernel $p(i,j)$ to give the observed image $g(i)$.\footnote{Note that in our original problem, the power spectrum $P(k)$ is convolved with a kernel $G_{\ell k }$ to give the observed CMB $C_\ell$s.} We reconstruct the original image $f(i)$ from observation $g(i)$ given the kernel $p(i,j)$ in Figure \ref{fig:image_analysis}.

-In the absence of noise, the Richardson-Lucy (RL) deconvolution algorithm accurately reconstructs the original image from a blurred one.
-For the noisy image, both RL and MRL work well to recover the sharp features in the image.
-There is a moderate amplification of noise during this process.
-Our novel regularised MRL (RegMRL) method suppresses this noise by having a term which allows the image to `diffuses' into nearby pixels.\footnote{Note that the regularisation term is proportional to the Laplacian $\nabla^2=(\partial^2/\partial x^2)+(\partial^2/\partial y^2)$.} The resulting reconstruction is less noisy but still retains most features present in the image.